tetrascience/ts-lib-logger/README.md

 #### Feature: `throttle`
 When your log happens very fast, it's helpful to throttle the logger.
 [Lodash's default throttling behavior](https://lodash.com/docs/4.17.4#throttle) is used here.
 A waiting time of 1 second by default is used.
+Be aware that since throttling is applied, some logs will not be printed out.

+> **Limitation**: in the current implementation, if you call `logger.throttle.<method>` multiple times in the same process, but with different arguments, all the logs will be throttled together, leading to the possibility that some of the inputs will not be printed out.

 ```javascript
 const logger = require('ts-logger')('console');